CeleryLabs/.github/profile/README.md

-# 🌿 CeleryWorks
+# 🌿 CeleryLabs

-**CeleryWorks** is an open-source organization dedicated to building modern tooling, developer utilities, and observability experiences for the **Celery** ecosystem.
+**CeleryLabs** is an open-source organization focused on delivering modern, developer-friendly tooling for the **Celery** ecosystem.

-Our mission is simple:
+Our mission:
-**Improve the Celery developer experience through better visibility, better tooling, and better design.**
+**Provide clean, intuitive, and powerful monitoring and workflow tools that elevate the Celery developer experience.**

 ---

 ## 🚀 Projects

-### **🔍 Celery Watch**
+### 🔍 Celery Watch
-A modern reimagining of Celery Flower — built with a clean architecture, improved UX, real-time insights, and a developer-friendly design philosophy.
+A next-generation replacement for Celery Flower — rebuilt from the ground up with a modern architecture, improved UX, and real-time observability.

-Features include:
-- Event stream monitoring
+Key highlights:
-- Worker and task lifecycle visualization
+- Worker & task lifecycle monitoring
+- Real-time event stream visualization
-- Performance insights
+- Performance and workload insights
-- Modern UI powered by React/Vite
+- Modern UI powered by React + Vite
-- API and backend powered by FastAPI
+- Backend powered by FastAPI
-- Extensible core for plugin-style enhancements
+- Extensible core designed for future plugins

-More coming soon.
+More tools coming soon.

 ---

 ## 🎯 Vision

-- Deliver **next-generation monitoring** for Celery applications
+- Deliver **beautiful, modern monitoring tools** for Celery developers
-- Provide **well-documented**, **intuitive**, and **beautifully designed** tools
-- Support production-ready workflows for teams and enterprises
-- Maintain a **welcoming, open-source community**
+- Improve transparency, debugging, and productivity in task-based workflows
+- Foster a **community-driven ecosystem** of Celery utilities
+- Provide documentation and patterns that make Celery easier to adopt and manage

 ---

 ## 🤝 Contributing

-We welcome contributions of all sizes:
+We welcome contributors of all levels.
+You can help by:
-- UI/UX improvements
+- Improving UI/UX
-- Backend integrations
+- Adding event/worker/task integrations
-- Performance optimizations
+- Enhancing backend performance
-- Documentation
+- Proposing new features
-- Feature proposals
+- Writing documentation

-Check out our contributing guide (coming soon!) or open a discussion.
+A contributing guide and roadmap will be available soon.

 ---

-## 📫 Contact & Community
+## 📫 Community

-Questions, ideas, or improvements?
+Have ideas or questions?
-Feel free to open an **Issue** or **Discussion** on the Celery Watch repository.
+Open an **Issue** or start a **Discussion** in the Celery Watch repository.

 ---

-### 🌟 Built for developers.
-Inspired by Celery.
-Powered by open source.
+### 🌟 Modern tooling for a modern Celery ecosystem — powered by open source.